graeme-a-stewart/cpp-concurrency/doc/01-BasicThreadManagement.md

 ## Hardware Concurrency

 The `std::thread` library also has a method to get the number of available hardware threads on a machine, `std::thread::hardware_concurrency`.
 This returns an unsigned number that estimates the number of concurrent threads that the hardware supports.
-Note that there is no guarantee that this is exact, but it can provide a useful guide to how much work a hardware platform might be expected to do (e.g., on Intel chips with hyperthreading, each hyperthreaded core is counted, as well as each physical core).
+Note that there is no guarantee that this is exact, but it can provide a useful guide to how much work a hardware platform might be expected to do (e.g., on Intel chips with hyperthreading, each hyperthreaded core can be counted, as well as each physical core).

 # Exercises